linhongseba/Temporal-Network-Embedding/README.md

      1. we need to go to the directory of /source_code/document2vector/src, using another Java IDE (e.g., eclipse, Neatbean) to compile the source code and generate a jar file (e.g., D2V.jar).
 Here we require two libraries: lucene-core, kstem.

-     2. run the Matrix class with the parameter directory name of documents, in this example, ``java -cp D2V.jar process/Matrix "document" `` After running this script, it will automatically generate two outputs: words.txt, and Doc2Word.txt In the Doc2Word.txt (a bipartite graph between Documents and words), each line is a weighted edge between a document and a word, using the TSV format
+     2. run the Matrix class with the parameter directory name of documents and prun frequence threshold, in this example, ``java -cp D2V.jar process/Matrix "document" 2`` this will prune the word with frequence less than or equal to 2 After running this script, it will automatically generate two outputs: words.txt, and Doc2Word.txt In the Doc2Word.txt (a bipartite graph between Documents and words), each line is a weighted edge between a document and a word, using the TSV format
      An example of Doc2Word.txt can be found [here](https://github.com/linhongseba/Temporal-Network-Embedding/blob/master/source_code/document2vector/Doc2word.txt)